PenguinCabinet/yominon/README.md

 * Yominon is on premises and OSS.
 * Yominon use Docker and deploy easily.
 * Yominon don't require cloud services.
-* Yominon can also run on Raspberry Pi.
+* Yominon can also run on Raspberry Pi(NOT supported ARMv6).

 # Quick strat
 ```bash